mozilla-mobile/shared-docs/android/configure_java.md

   make an account in order to install the JDK.
 Follow the instructions and confirm your email.
 * Open your `.dmg` install and follow the installation wizard.
-* Add the following line to your `~/.zshrc` or equivalent shell startup file: `export JAVA_HOME="/Library/Java/JavaVirtualMachines/jdk1.8.0_341.jdk/Contents/Home"`
+* Add the following line to your `~/.zshrc` or equivalent shell startup file: `export JAVA_HOME=$(/usr/libexec/java_home)`

 That's it!
-As explained in Method #1, `$JAVA_HOME` is the environment variable for UNIX environments that points to your JDK installation.
+As explained in Method #1, `$JAVA_HOME` is the environment variable in UNIX environments that points to your JDK installation.
+`/usr/libexec/java_home` is a symbolic link that points to matching Java VMs installed in your environment.

 ## Troubleshooting
 ### Get Java version